 Let's go touring…

-The Austrian Tyrol self-guided motorcycle-tour is a popular choice with all new hotels and modified routes.
+The self guided motorcycle tour to Austria is a popular choice with all new hotels and modified routes.
 It offers the very best of Alpine hospitality.

 Furthermore, the high mountain passes, as well as the alpine views and the peaceful valleys, make this a great journey.
 The Tyrol region might not be the biggest place in the World.
 But it certainly has the scenery on a grand scale.

-This fantastic Austrian Tyrol self-guided motorcycle-tour will start with a short channel crossing and a leisurely ride to your first overnight stop in Luxembourg.
+This fantastic self guided motorcycle tour to Austria will start with a short channel crossing and a leisurely ride to your first overnight stop in Luxembourg.
 The second stopover will be in the Black Forest.

 Your base in Tyrol is a traditional alpine-style hotel.
 It has modern and spacious rooms as well as a fantastic restaurant.
 It also overlooks an alpine valley, pine forests and mountain peaks.
 This idyllic spot will provide you with an ideal location to enjoy the panoramic views.
 It is also an excellent way to relax and reflect on the day’s events.